swartn/sam-vs-jet-paper/data_retrieval/README.md

         ensemble member 1 of the 30 CMIP5 models used in the paper.
-Unfortunately, because the ESGF nodes and data are dynamic, and the way searching/downloading is handled it's hard to ensure that the data for all 30 models is downloaded everytime.
+Unfortunately, because the ESGF nodes and data are dynamic, and the way searching/downloading is handled it's hard to ensure that the data for all 30 models is downloaded every time.
 During testing, I struggled to get more than about 11 models this way, even though many more are available.
         Alternative strategies are to manually download the data from the [ESGF website](http://pcmdi9.llnl.gov/esgf-web-fe/), or from other sources and
         then just do the processing on the local files (see below), which is what I ultimately did.
-This script also does time-merging, remapping and zonal means.

 script : `get_local_cmip5_data.py`

 authentication : None